XBR-X850C 120Hz 3D Smart LED TV

 And while speaking of black level performance regarding this display, I would like to point out that Sony has done something unusual within their picture settings menu by labeling the TV’s black level adjustment “Black level” instead of the normal “Brightness” label that is used to adjust black levels.
 On this set, the brightness function actually controls the panel’s backlight luminosity.

 Side angle viewing on this set revealed the typical image fading and color saturation loss when viewed at moderate to extreme off-axis positioning.

 The 850C offers Sony’s Motionflow XR960 technology to assist with motion blur reduction.
-And while watching video clips from a sporting event, I did not detect any motion blur artifacts.
+However, with this feature turned off and while watching video clips from a sporting event, I did not detect any motion blur artifacts.

 The upconverted images on this display appeared as close to a 4K image as technically possible without actually being a true 4K image.
-That’s just how good this set video processing really is.
+That’s just how good this TV’s video processing really is.

 With that said, I would recommend purchasing this set just for its top-notch 4K upscaling of quality 1080p sources.

 Sony’s XBR65X850C is a great performing 4K Ultra HD TV delivering top-notch picture quality characteristics and is loaded with some very useful features including the new Android OS used to run its Android smart TV platform.